 The blooms on many of the scented geraniums are super unique and nothing like your grandma’s flower.
 I also love the different foliage on each plant.

 Living in hardiness zone five been means growing dahlias takes a little more work.
-Although the root will have to be dug up and stored for the winter it is well worth the show it puts on in the early summer through hard frost of autumn.
+Although the root will have to be dug up and stored for the winter it is well worth the show it puts on in the early summer through the hard frost of autumn.

 This was my first year to grow the annual Vinca.
 I was super impressed with the low maintenance and it’s tolerance to dry summer heat in my raised beds.
 This plant provided blooms with color all season.